wp-plugins/magic-google-maps/readme.txt

 == Changelog ==

+= 1.0.2 =
+* New option added to disable or enable infowindow Google maps

 = 1.0.1 =
 * Google maps key is optional and do not affect working of the plugin, see link to google maps in FAQ nr.3